raspberrypilearning/password-generator/en/step_2.md

-+ Go to <a href="https://howsecureismypassword.net/" target="_blank">howsecureismypassword.net</a>, which is a website for finding out how secure your passwords are.
++ Go to <a href="https://www.security.org/how-secure-is-my-password/" target="_blank">howsecureismypassword.net</a>, which is a website for finding out how secure your passwords are.

 	![screenshot](images/passwords-secure.png)

 + Type in "letmein" (Let me in) as the password.
-You'll see that a computer would guess this password __instantly__!
+You'll see that a computer would guess this password extremely quickly!

 	![screenshot](images/passwords-letmein.png)

-	You'll also see some reasons why "letmein" isn't a good password to use:
+	There are some reasons why "letmein" isn't a good password to use:

 	+ It's a very __common__ password (one of the 15 most used passwords).
 A computer would guess these first.